addohm/dockerized-django/README.md

 15. If there are no errors, your server should be up and running in debug mode and you should be able to navigate to `http://[your.server.i.p]:8000`.
 You should also be able to navigate to your admin panel at `http://[your.server.i.p]:8000/admin`.

 ## PHASE 1 COMPLETE
+---
+# Phase 2 Building your docker image